(Page editor to check links. Last checked 24/3/22. DW)

 - COVID-19: Re-opening schools guide (Scottish Government) – this contains useful guidance on physical distancing and infection control in schools, which may be relevant to other settings

-- COVID-19: Physical distancing in education and childcare settings (Scottish Government)
+- COVID-19: Advisory Sub-Group on Education and Children’s Issues – advisory note on physical distancing in early learning and childcare settings (ELC) (Scottish Government)

 - ARCH National Respite Network (USA) has published restarting services guidelines to assist providers, as well as family carers.
 This contains useful checklists, reference materials, and other practical resources, much of which is transferable.
 Please note any reference to legal or regulatory requirements will not apply here in the UK – ARCH-COVID_Respite_Guidelines (PDF)